 "Then I suggest that we turn our dinner into a supper and follow up this clue while it is still hot."

 It was a bitter night, so we drew on our ulsters and wrapped cravats about our throats.
 Outside, the stars were shining coldly in a cloudless sky, and the breath of the passers-by blew out into smoke like so many pistol shots.
 Our footfalls rang out crisply and loudly as we swung through the doctors' quarter, Wimpole Street, Harley Street, and so through Wigmore Street into Oxford Street.
 In a quarter of an hour we were in Bloomsbury at the Alpha Inn, which is a small public-house at the corner of one of the streets which runs down into Holborn.
 Holmes pushed open the door of the private bar and ordered two glasses of beer from the ruddy-faced, white-aproned landlord.

 "Your beer should be excellent if it is as good as your geese," said he.

 "My geese!"
 The man seemed surprised.

-Goosey-goosey-gander, whither will Holmes wander in search of the explanation for this Yuletide fowl play.
-Members of The Mark Steyn Club can hear me read the gripping denouement of The Adventure of the Blue Carbuncle simply by clicking here and logging-in.
+Goosey-goosey-gander, whither will Holmes wander in search of the explanation for this Yuletide fowl play?
+Members of The Mark Steyn Club can hear Mark read the gripping dénouement of The Adventure of the Blue Carbuncle simply by clicking here and logging-in.
 The first installment can be found here.

-Thank you for your kind words about this second of our festive treats.
+Thank you for your kind words about Steyn's latest festive treat.
 David Dimick, a Steyn Club member from Kansas, writes:

 Mark's excellent rendering of the dialogue at 221-B Baker Street can only be complimented by imagining Basil Rathbone as Holmes and Nigel Bruce as Dr. Watson.
 None of the contemporary imitators will suffice.
 Good show, what?